-A large capacity, central A/C provides enough conditioned and filtered air for all climatic conditions.
-Fresh air is drawn into the system from the evaporator compartment on driver's side of the vehicle.
+Two air conditioning systems are available: the large capacity (central) A/C and an optional auxiliary A/C. The large capacity A/C provides adequate capacity of conditioned and filtered air for all climatic conditions.
+Fresh air is drawn into the system from the left (driver's) side of the vehicle.
 Return air is taken from the middle of the vehicle.
 The driver's heater and defogger are controlled separately from the central unit.
 An air mixture selector enables air to be drawn into the system from outside the vehicle or recirculated.
-Optionally, condensers installed in the overhead storage compartments provide cool air to the seated passengers from the overhead registers.
+The optional auxiliary A/C is used to cool air delivered from registers in the passenger overhead compartments.